-Parents and carers of students who wish to cycle to school should agree to the terms of Cycle Parking Permit through Arbor.
+Parents and carers of students who wish to cycle to school should agree to the terms of Cycle Parking Permit - this will be sent at the start of the school year.
 All students must wear a suitable cycle helmet to and from school.
 Cycles can be left in the cycle shed just inside the back school gate, and should be padlocked.
 The cycle shed is locked at 8.30am until 2.15pm.